SvenMichaelKlose/tre/README.md

    {(do-something)
     (do-something-else)}

-; Use as MAKE-OBJECT.
+; Use as literal object.
-{item1    "1"
+{:item1    "1"
- "item2"   "2"}
+ "item2"   "2"
+ :oh-no    3}
 ```

-Not that the symbolic keys will be translated into camel notation
+Note that keyword keys will be translated into camel notation.
-as every other literal symbol.  'oh-no' will become 'ohNo'.
+':oh-no' will become 'ohNo'.

 ## At sign instead of DOLIST or FILTER